larry-lime/hugo-personal-site/content/en/article/personal-website.md

 ## Creating Content

-1. Create your About Me page
+1. Run this command in the VScode Terminal

    ```shell
    hugo new about.md
    ```

+   * Here you are creating a new [markdown](https://www.markdownguide.org/getting-started/) file that you can edit in VSCode or another code/markdown editor

-2. Copy and paste the following markdown into your `about.md` after the frontmatter to get familiar with the basic syntax
+2. Copy and paste the following markdown into your `about.md` after the front matter to get familiar with the basic syntax

    ```markdown
    # Heading 1